Full Header Image

 Tags can be added from the content tab of the article edit screen simply by typing a tag name.
 When you type a tag in this box that doesn’t already exist, a new tag will be generated for you.
 If you add this same tag to another article, they will both be placed in the same cloud of tags.

-adding tags from article edit page Add Tags To Article By Typing & Press Enter
+Add Tags To Article By Typing & Press Enter

 When you add tags to articles and save them, they are displayed near the article info on the site’s front end.

-screenshot of tags appearing with article in front end joomla 4 What the tags look like on the front end
+What the tags look like on the front end

 When you click on the tag, you are taken to a page that lists all the other articles with that same tag.

-screenshot of a tags page listing all articles with a particular tag What Cassiopeia's default tag page looks like
+What Cassiopeia’s default tag page looks like

 If you’d like to learn more about using tags, there is a separate guide on the Tags component.